dkwzjw/yaycoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/ohac/sha1coin/tags) are created regularly to indicate new official, stable release versions of Sha1coin.
+[Tags](https://github.com/dkwzjw/yaycoin/tags) are created regularly to indicate new official, stable release versions of yaycoin.

 Testing
 -------